swarmstack/swarmstack/README.md

 Easily deploy and update Docker swarm nodes as you scale up from at least (3) baremetal servers, ec2 instances, or virtual machines, which will host and monitor your highly-available containerized applications using a modern DevOps workflow and toolset.

-Manage one or more Docker clusters via simple ansible playbooks that can _(optionally)_ help you install Docker swarm, [Portworx](https://portworx.com) persistent storage for container volumes between Docker swarm nodes, and update firewall rules between the nodes as well as Docker service ports exposed by your applications.
+Manage one or more Docker clusters via ansible playbooks that can _(optionally)_ help you install Docker swarm, [Portworx](https://portworx.com) persistent storage for container volumes between Docker swarm nodes, and update firewall rules between the nodes as well as Docker service ports exposed by your applications.

 Swarmstack provides a modern DevOps stack of tools for operating Docker swarms, including monitoring and alerting of the cluster health itself as well as the health of your own applications.
 Swarmstack installs and updates [Prometheus](https://github.com/prometheus/prometheus/blob/master/README.md) + [Grafana](https://grafana.com) + [Alertmanager](https://github.com/prometheus/alertmanager/blob/master/README.md).
-Provides an optional automatic installation of [Portworx](https://portworx.com) for persistent storage for containers such as databases that need storage that can move to another Docker swarm node instantly, or bring your own persistent storage layer for Docker (e.g. [RexRay](https://github.com/rexray/rexray)).
+Provides an optional automatic installation of [Portworx](https://portworx.com) for persistent storage for containers such as databases that need storage that can move to another Docker swarm node instantly, or bring your own persistent storage layer for Docker (e.g. [RexRay](https://github.com/rexray/rexray), or local volumes and add placement constraints to docker-compose.yml)

 The built-in Grafana dashboards will help you stay aware of the health of the cluster, and the same metrics pipeline can easily be used by your own applications and visualized in Grafana and/or alerted upon via Prometheus rules and sent to redundant Alertmanagers to perform slack/email/etc notifications.
 Prometheus can optionally replicate metrics stored within it's internal own time-series database (tsdb) out to one or more external tsdb such as InfluxDB for analysis or longer-term storage, or to cloud services such as [Weave Cloud](https://www.weave.works/product/cloud/) or the like.

 For an overview of the flow of metrics into Prometheus, exploring metrics using the meager PromQL interface Prometheus provides, and ultimately using Grafana and other visualizers to create dashboards while using the Prometheus time-series database as a datasource, watch [Monitoring, the Prometheus way](https://www.youtube.com/watch?v=PDxcEzu62jk), and take a look at [Prometheus: Monitoring at SoundCloud](https://developers.soundcloud.com/blog/prometheus-monitoring-at-soundcloud)